Document Fields & Coding

 To view the key terms in your document:

 Click the Key Term Mode button located at the top left of your document.
+In the search box, type in a key word and it will be highligted in the assigned color.

 Return to Discovery Workflow